fastify/fastify/docs/Reference/Routes.md

 ## Routes

-The routes methods will configure the endpoints of your application.
-You have two ways to declare a route with Fastify, the shorthand method and the full declaration.
+The route methods will configure the endpoints of your application.
+You have two ways to declare a route with Fastify: the shorthand method and the full declaration.

 - [Full declaration](#full-declaration)